 The materials used in pet products, cars, toys and other products, including plastics, paints, and fabrics are made up of chemicals, and may also contain added chemicals to impart specific properties such as rigidity, durability, flexibility or flame resistance.

 When children and pets put these products into their mouths, some of these chemicals may enter their bodies.
-Some of the substances, which are not always chemically bound to the products, may also be released directly onto skin, or into the air that children and pets breathe.
-There may also be exposure through chemicals that collect in house dust.
+Some of the substances, which are not always chemically bound to the products, may also be released directly onto skin or into the air that children and pets breathe.
 However, the detection of a chemical in a product does not necessarily mean there is direct exposure.

-HealthyStuff.org selected these elements and related or associated chemical compounds because they have been identified by many regulatory agencies as problematic chemicals or they are associated with problematic compounds and/or because of their toxicity or suspected toxicity, persistence, and/or their tendency to build up in people and the environment.
-These chemicals have also been linked in animal and, less often, in human studies to long-term health impacts such as birth defects, impaired learning, liver toxicity, and cancer.
-They were also chosen because these chemicals, or their elemental building blocks, have been subject to either regulatory restrictions or voluntary limits set by industry associations or third party environmental certification organizations.
+The chemicals detailed below have been identified by regulatory agencies as problematic because of their toxicity or suspected toxicity, persistence, and/or their tendency to build up in people and the environment.
+These chemicals and compounds have also been linked in animal and, less often, in human studies to long-term health impacts such as birth defects, impaired learning, liver toxicity, and cancer.

 The rapid screening technology used for HealthyStuff.org cannot identify the presence and concentration of every chemical of concern.
 For example, a chemical of concern like Bisphenol A cannot be detected by the XRF device.